tyreer/JavaScript30/WesBos_JS30_Notes2.md

   pressed.splice(-secretCode.length - 1, pressed.length - secretCode.length);
   ```
   + First parameter is starting index, second parameter is how many elements to remove
-  + A negative first parameter will start at the end of an array an move backward
+  + A negative first parameter will start at the end of an array and move backward
     + _-secretCode.length - 1_ could just be replaced by _0_ because the _pressed_ array is never allowed to get longer than the code
     + _pressed.length - secretCode.length_ will evaluate to a negative number and have no effect until _pressed_ is 1 longer than _secretCode_, which will trigger the removal of the value at index 0